Alexey-Pereverzev/training_app/README.md

 4. Add Brute Force protector.
 Block user for 5 minutes on 3 unsuccessful logins
 ```
-solution: added fields to User entity: LocalDateTime lockTime, LocalDateTime lastFailedLogin and boolean isAccountLocked().
+solution: added fields to User entity: int failedAttempts, LocalDateTime lockTime, LocalDateTime lastFailedLogin
-Working with unsuccessful login attempts is implemented into JpaAuthenticationService.authorize()
+and boolean isAccountLocked().
+Working with unsuccessful login attempts is implemented into
+JpaAuthenticationService.authorize()
 ```

 5. Implement Logout functionality and configure it in Spring Security.